lupyuen/lupyuen.github.io/src/display3.md

 # Appendix: JH7110 Display Controller Mysteries

-TODO: In this section we talk about the __Missing, Mistaken and Mysterious__ things in the JH7110 Display Controller.
+In this section we talk about the __Missing, Mistaken and Mysterious__ things in the JH7110 Display Controller.

 ## HDMI Output